Standard Life cheers changing UK retirement landscape

 "It will be some time before we understand the long-term trends," he told a conference call on Wednesday.

-Standard Life recently sought to boost the size of its fund management arm with the acquisition announced in March of Ignis Asset Management from insurer Phoenix Group.
+Standard Life recently sought to boost the size of its fund management arm with the acquisition announced in March of Ignis Asset Management from insurer Phoenix Group (PHNX.L).

 The funds unit Standard Life Investments saw a 2.3 percent increase in the assets it manages for external clients during the quarter, bringing the total to 189 billion pounds.